BGuillermo95/BGuillermo95/README.md

 <br>

 - I am a web developer specialized in front-end.
-- passionate about UX/UI design.
+- Passionate about UX/UI design.
 - I have a certificate of having completed front-end web development in at UTN, and I am currently continuing to train on my own.
 - Personal website [link]("#")
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)